Egypt is home to a variety of interesting and unique snakes.

 4. Moila Snake

-The Moila Snake, also known as the Bicolored Spitting Cobra, is one of Egypt’s most dangerous and venomous snakes.
+The Moila Snake, known as the Bicolored Spitting Cobra, is one of Egypt’s most dangerous and venomous snakes.

 This highly venomous species can grow up to six feet long and has a distinctive black-and-white coloration.
 The Moila Snake is mainly found in northern Egypt, especially around the Nile Delta.